mvolkmann/blog/src/smalltalk.md

 To execute expressions, select them or place the cursor at the end of a single expression.

-To only execute them, right-click and select "Do it" or press cmd-d.
+To only execute them, select them and press cmd-d (Do It).
-To execute them and print the result, right-click and select "Print it" or press cmd-p.
+To execute them and print the result, select them and press cmd-p (Print it).
-You will do both of these often, so remember the cmd-d and cmd-p keyboard shortcuts.
+You will use both of these often, so memorize the keyboard shortcuts.

-To inspect a variable, right-click it and select "Inspect it" or select it and press cmd-i.
+To inspect a variable, select it and press cmd-i (Inspect it).

+To browse a class, enter its name and press cmd-b (Browse it).

 ## Transcript